aiidateam/aiida-workgraph/docs/source/development/data_serialization.rst

 However, ensuring that all data within the ``wg`` namespace are JSON-serializable is beneficial to guarantee that checkpoints can be saved and loaded correctly.

-PythonTask
+PythonJob
 ---------

-``PythonTask`` is a special case of ``CalcJob`` that runs a Python function on a remote computer.
+``PythonJob`` is a special case of ``CalcJob`` that runs a Python function on a remote computer.
 The input data for the function does not need to be of AiiDA data type, and users are not required to provide AiiDA data types as input.
-When WorkGraph launches the ``PythonTask``, it serializes all input data for the function.
+When WorkGraph launches the ``PythonJob``, it serializes all input data for the function.
 However, if users provide non-JSON-serializable data as input, the checkpoint will fail.
 Thus, it is necessary to serialize all input data of the function when initializing the WorkGraph process.